ajaykulkarni01/Professional-README-Generator/output/README.md

   ## License

-  This project is licensed under the MIT license.
+  This project is licensed under the BSD 3 license.

   ## Contributing